Celebrating the success of GSO Projects at Saint Mary’s University

 Physical mobility $190,000 Physical mobility $110,000

-GSO participants are asked to:
+• GSO participants were asked to:

 • attend pre-departure training